 - South East 25 members

 - Oxford 28 members

 - North East 20 members

 These members, plus affiliate members, represent higher education buyers who utilise TUCO for their catering requirements.
-In total this includes 120 universities, 200 colleges, 40 local authorities and 20 NHS Trusts.
+In total, this includes 120 universities, 200 colleges, 40 local authorities and 20 NHS Trusts.

 Catering, and associated food, drink and supplies, spend through the frameworks which they create and manage nearly exceeds £150m each year.
-If you are a catering business, supplier of food, drinks or catering supplies and interesting in the higher education market or the public sector generally, TUCO is the place to be!
+If you are a catering business, supplier of food, drinks or catering supplies and interested in the higher education market or the public sector generally, TUCO is the place to be!

 To understand what a ‘framework’ is click this link to see our detailed overview.

 TUCO creates frameworks or approved lists of suppliers for their members to use.
 Through their agreements, they want to help the public sector:

 - Create efficiencies